Can Bitcoin's Hard Cap of 21 Million Be Changed?

 7 min read

-Bitcoin’s 21 million supply limit can theoretically be changed, however, such a change would be very unlikely to occur.
+Bitcoin’s hard cap, also known as the supply limit, can theoretically be changed, however, such a change would be very unlikely to occur.
 There are incentive and governance models in the bitcoin protocol that protect the hard cap of 21 million coins.

 What Is the Bitcoin Hard Cap?

 The Bitcoin hard cap is the maximum number of bitcoin that can ever be created, which is set at 21 million BTC.
-Bitcoin’s supply limit, known as the hard cap, is a key feature of Bitcoin’s monetary policy, designed to create scarcity and prevent inflation.
+This hard limit on the total supply of Bitcoin is a key feature of Bitcoin’s monetary policy, designed to create scarcity and prevent inflation.
 Satoshi Nakamoto encoded this limit into Bitcoin’s source code, which is enforced by network nodes.

 An infographic showing Bitcoin’s halving events and the decreasing reward over years, leading to a total of 21 million BTC by 2140.